-MEF is uniting industry efforts to enable service providers to orchestrate on-demand services across multiple providers and multiple technology domains within provider networks (e.g., Packet WAN, SD-WAN, optical transport, NFV, etc.).
-For example, see the recent white paper - An Industry Initiative For Third Generation Network and Services – spearhead by MEF and co-authored by ON.Lab, ONOS, OPEN-O, OpenDaylight (ODL), the Open Networking Foundation (ONF), Open Platform for NFV (OPNFV), and TM Forum.
+MEF is working closely with many of the world’s leading service and technology providers, open source projects, and standards organizations to accelerate the creation of this global ecosystem, which will be enabled by standardized open LSO APIs that are used to orchestrate standardized services.
+For example, see the white paper - An Industry Initiative For Third Generation Network and Services (Nov 2016) – spearhead by MEF and co-authored by, OpenDaylight (ODL), the Open Networking Foundation (ONF), Open Platform for NFV (OPNFV), TM Forum, and other organizations.

-Third Network Services
+Third Network Orchestrated Services

 “What we see today with this important strategic announcement from the MEF is that the whole industry is behind the Third Network and working in collaboration to develop end-to-end LSO as the enabler to make it happen.
 The transition to agile, assured, and orchestrated services for the hyper-connected world is now truly underway.